Characterizing the Strong Maximum Principle

 \qquad \qquad {\bf Appendix B.} Uniform Ellipticity and the Borderline Condition.

 \eject

 {\headfont \AA.\ Introduction}

-We consider differential equations of the form $\bbf(D^2u) =0$ where $\bbf$ is degenerate elliptic, and we focus attention on the set $F(X)$ of subsolutions ($\bbf(D^2u) \geq 0$) on an open set $X\ss\rn$.
-The main point of this paper is to answer the following.
+This paper is concerned with differential equations of the form $\bbf(D^2u) =0$ where $\bbf$ is degenerate elliptic, and attention is focused on the set $F(X)$ of viscosity subsolutions ($\bbf(D^2u) \geq 0$) on an open set $X\ss\rn$ as defined in the seminal papers [\C] or [\CIL].
+Our interest here is in the theory of such equations, rather than concern with specific cases.